What is a home warranty and what does it cover? Learn about home warranties and how they differ from home insurance.

 This is where a home warranty comes into play.
 Home warranties can be a good option for new homeowners, but it’s important to fully understand what they are – and what they can and can’t do – before purchasing.

-So, without further ado, let’s answer some of those burning questions about home warranties.
+So, without further ado, let’s define a home warranty and answer some common questions.

 A home warranty is like an insurance policy for appliances and home systems, such as refrigerators, plumbing, water heaters and even garage door openers.
-They cover items that started off in good condition but fail due to normal wear and tear.
+A home warranty covers items that you purchased in good condition but sustained normal wear and tear.

 Let’s say you move in and a year later your HVAC system goes on the fritz.
-That could cost you thousands of dollars to repair or replace, but if you have a home warranty, you may only pay a fraction of the cost before it’s fixed (more on costs later).
-Plus it’ll save you time that would have otherwise been spent searching for a certified repair person.
+That could cost you thousands of dollars to repair or replace.
+If you have a home warranty, you might only pay a fraction of the cost before it’s fixed (more on costs later).
+A home warranty can save you time that would have otherwise been spent searching for a certified repair person.

 For example, if your stove isn’t working because it’s 15 years old and it’s reached the end of its rope, you’d use your home warranty.
 But if damage from a fire caused your stove to malfunction, that’s where your home insurance would help.